WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 ## Generating the wallet step-by-step

 1. Launch Wasabi Wallet.
-The very first time you run the software the `Generate Wallet` tab will be automatically open, but you can also access it by clicking on `File -> Generate Wallet` in the menu bar.
+The very first time you run the software the `Generate Wallet` tab will automatically be open, but you can also access it by clicking on `File -> Generate Wallet` in the menu bar.

 2. Label the new wallet precisely to ensure a proper differentiation at any point in the future.
 This label is not shared with anyone, it is only stored locally on your computer.

-3. Write a long and random password and back it up.
+3. Write a long and random password and _back it up_.
-It encrypts your secrets and you will need it every time you want to spend bitcoin from this wallet.
+It encrypts your secrets and you will need it every time you want to spend bitcoin from this wallet, or recover your wallet.

 Consider using [diceware wordlists](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) or a secure password generator to protect yourself against brute force attacks.

 :::danger Backup your password!